nick-brown/ruby-interview-questions/README.md

 Q: What is the global constant to access arguments specified on the command line?
 A: `ARGV`

-Q: Which interpreter option enables warning about deprecated or problematic code?
+Q: Which Ruby interpreter option enables warnings about deprecated or problematic code?
 A: `-w`

 Q: In MRI, which objects are not subject to garbage collection?